Centralizers of sections of a reductive group scheme: Some results over fields

 For example, any Borel subgroup is distinguished.
 In type $\rm{A}$ all distinguished parabolic subgroups are of this form, but this case is misleading; in every other type, there exist distinguished parabolic subgroups which are not Borel.
 See \cite[\S 5.9]{Carter} for details.
-Note that $X = 0$ is distinguished if and only if $G$ is a torus.

-We recall that if $P$ is a parabolic subgroup of a reductive group $G$, then there is a unique open dense $\Ad_P$-orbit in $\Lie \sR_u(P)$, and it is called the \textit{Richardson orbit} of $P$.
-By \cite[4.13]{Jantzen-nilpotent}, if $P$ is a distinguished parabolic in good characteristic then the Richardson orbit of $P$ consists of distinguished nilpotent elements.
+We recall that if $P$ is a parabolic subgroup of a reductive group $G$ over an infinite field, then there is a unique open dense $\Ad_P$-orbit in $\Lie \sR_u(P)$, and it is called the \textit{Richardson orbit} of $P$.\footnote{Recall that the $\Ad_P$-orbit of an element $X \in \Lie \sR_u(P)$ is by definition the schematic image $\cO_X$ of the morphism $P \to \Lie \sR_u(P)$ given by $p \mapsto \Ad(p)X$.
+Since the formation of the schematic image commutes with flat base change, it follows by passing to $\ov k$ that $\cO_X$ is geometrically reduced and thus (by generic flatness and a translation argument) the orbit map $P \to \cO_X$ is flat and hence a $Z_P(X)$-torsor.
+These observations typically allow one to pass from $k$ to $\ov k$, as we will do below.} By \cite[4.13]{Jantzen-nilpotent}, if $P$ is a distinguished parabolic in good characteristic then the Richardson orbit of $P$ consists of distinguished nilpotent elements.
 Moreover, every distinguished nilpotent element lies in the Richardson orbit of some distinguished parabolic subgroup.
 These facts are key to the following theorem, known as the Bala--Carter--Pommerening theorem.

 \begin{theorem}[{\cite[4.7, 4.13]{Jantzen-nilpotent}}] Suppose that $\chara k$ is good for $G$ and $k$ is algebraically closed.
 Consider the collection of pairs $(L, Q)$, where $L$ is a Levi subgroup of some parabolic of $G$ and $Q$ is a distinguished parabolic in $L$.
 Associate to each such pair the $\Ad_G$-orbit of the Richardson orbit of $Q$.
 This map induces a bijection between $G$-conjugacy classes of pairs $(L, Q)$ and nilpotent $\Ad_G$-orbits in $\fg$. \end{theorem}